 You may already know what probate is.
 It’s an extensive legal process that resolves and closes someone’s financial affairs when that time comes.
 Especially if that person’s estate and finances are complicated, probate can be a quite costly and lengthy legal process.

-Probate pays your remaining taxes and debts and transfers what is left to your beneficiaries.
+Probate pays your remaining taxes and debts and transfers what is left of taxable estate to your beneficiaries.
 Avoiding probate is a leading reason why people establish revocable trusts.
 Properties or assets that are owned by a trust at the time of the settlor’s death are not subject to the probate process.

 When you transfer your properties and assets to your revocable trust, you retain the control over those properties and assets, and you can revise or revoke the trust if and when you choose.
 By avoiding probate, a revocable trust transfers assets quickly after your death to your beneficiaries.

 An irrevocable trust cannot be revised or revoked after it has been established.
 When a property or asset is transferred into an irrevocable trust, it cannot be transferred out.
-Irrevocable trusts let you give away assets during your lifetime so that those assets are not subject to estate taxes.
+Irrevocable trusts let you give away assets during your lifetime so that those remaining assets are not subject to estate taxes.

 For additional protection, the terms of an irrevocable trust may direct a trustee to terminate or temporarily withhold asset distributions to a beneficiary of the trust if that beneficiary files a bankruptcy petition or is named as a defendant in a lawsuit.